fommil/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-6.png)

-A> TODO: remove scenarios 1 and 6.
-They never occur, so why talk about them?

 The final scenario is when we have non-empty trees on both sides.
 It is similar to scenario four but we must first make a decision based on if the `right` is